 a sweet anticipation

-There is a a kind of hope that doesn’t announce itself.
-It doesn’t come from big plans or far-off milestones.
+There is a kind of hope that doesn’t announce itself.
+It does not come from big plans or far-off milestones.
 It comes from knowing that something small and lovely is already waiting for you on the calendar, even if no one else knows about it yet.

 So here is what we need to learn to practice again: scheduling a promise into every week.
 A lunch to linger over.
-A gallery or new cafe visit.
-An email to a long-lost friend or colleague you’ve been thinking about and meaning to get in touch with.
-It doesn’t need to be impressive or time-consuming, just something that brings anticipation.
+A gallery visit or a new cafe to discover.
+An email to a long-lost friend or colleague you have been thinking about and meaning to get in touch with.
+It does not need to be impressive or time-consuming, just something that brings anticipation.

 There is something grounding about choosing a moment in advance and treating it with intention.
 It reminds you that your future is not only made of obligations and outcomes.
-It is made of texture.
+It is made of moments you can feel.
 Conversation.
 Atmosphere.
 Small pleasures that anchor you back to yourself.

 This week, give yourself one thing to look forward to.
 Write it down.
 Protect it.
 Let it pull you gently through the noise of the days before it.